abdul-raouf/Person-Tracker-with-Face-Recognition/README.md

 # Person Tracker with Face Recognition

-This repository contains a Python-based implementation for real-time person tracking and face recognition using a combination of YOLOv11 for person detection and InsightFace for face recognition.
-The system uses threading for efficient logging and frame-saving, and it tracks known and unknown individuals in a video stream.
+This repository contains a Python-based implementation for real-time (or file-based) multi-person tracking and face-recognition system that combines:

+*Ultralytics YOLO for detecting people.*
+*InsightFace (ArcFace) for generating embeddings and matching faces against a known set.*

+This system will:

+1. Detect and track people in a video stream.
+2. Periodically run face recognition on detected faces.
+3. Log recognized persons and frame captures once the count of known/unknown people stabilizes.

 **Here's the general flow of the system:**

 <p align="center">
   <img src="https://github.com/abdul-raouf/Person-Tracker-with-Face-Recognition/blob/main/flow_diagram.svg" alt="Flow Diagram" width="250" />
 </p>

+**Features**
+*Person Detection: Uses a YOLO model to detect and localize people in each frame.*
+*Tracking: Associates detections across frames using IoU and the Hungarian Algorithm, maintaining stable track IDs.*
+*Face Recognition (ArcFace): Periodically extracts face embeddings for each tracked person, compares against a known dataset, and confirms their identity after multiple consistent recognitions.*
+*Threaded Logging & Frame Saving: Offloads writing JSON logs and saving frames to disk onto separate threads, ensuring minimal blocking in the main detection loop.*
+*Configurable: Simple threshold-based approach (IoU, face similarity, recognition intervals, missing-frame tolerance, etc.) that can be easily tuned for real-world scenarios.*

 ---